Leverett House: Structure

 The Leverett Towers (commonly referred to as F- and G-Tower, corresponding to their respective entryway labels) serve a primarily residential function.
 Each tower consists primarily of singles and doubles and holds approximately 150 students.
 The top floors of the towers - especially those facing south - boast outstanding views of the Boston skyline and the Charles River.

-The ground floor of G-Tower features a common area that house residents have nicknamed the "G-spot," although the space goes largely unused due to its poor design.
+The ground floor of G-Tower features a common area called "G-Hutch."
+Like the Iliad Suite's wet t-shirt contest, protests from female students led to the renaming of G-Hutch from a similar, but more inappropriate name.
+G-Tower has been historically associated with small-scale, all-male group sexual encounters.
+The reason for this association has sparked ample debate; although the most well-evidenced and most likely reason for this association is the actual occurrence of such events, some alumni have suggested that this name may simply be the pun "Or-G-Tower."

 The ground floor of F-tower includes a common area similar to the one found in G-Tower, as well as several offices belonging to the Allston Burr Resident Dean and House Administrator.
 Between the towers and McKinlock sits the Leverett Library, which was constructed along with the towers and has won awards for its innovative design.
 The ground floor of the library building houses the building manager's office.

 The top floors of 20 DeWolfe Street were annexed by the house in fall of 2007.
-Originally intended for faculty or graduate students, the DeWolfe suites are smaller apartment-style units with more modern amenities than those available in either McKinlock or Leverett Towers.
+Originally intended for faculty or graduate students, the DeWolfe suites are smaller apartment-style units with different amenities than those available in either McKinlock or Leverett Towers, including kitchens and a year-round HVAC system.